 The New York Stock Exchange ("NYSE") has rules that govern brokers who have record ownership of listed company stock held in brokerage accounts for their clients who beneficially own the shares.
 Under these rules, brokers who do not receive voting instructions from their clients have the discretion to vote uninstructed shares on certain matters ("discretionary matters") but do not have discretion to vote uninstructed shares as to certain other matters ("non-discretionary matters").
 A broker may return a proxy card on behalf of a beneficial owner from whom the broker has not received instructions that casts a vote with regard to discretionary matters but expressly states that the broker is not voting as to non-discretionary matters.
 The broker's inability to vote with respect to the non-discretionary matters with respect to which the broker has not received instructions from the beneficial owner is referred to as a "broker non-vote."
-Under current NYSE interpretations, Proposal No. 1 is considered a non-discretionary matter and Proposal No. 2 is considered a discretionary matter.
-Broker non-votes will have no effect on the outcome of the election of directors (Proposal No. 1).
+Under current NYSE interpretations, Proposal No. 1, Proposal No. 3 and Proposal No. 4 are considered non-discretionary matters and Proposal No. 2 is considered a discretionary matter.
+Broker non-votes will have no effect on the outcome of Proposal No. 1, Proposal No. 4.